aizhen1412/CMU_10-414-714_Project/README.md

 - Inside each folder, you will find:
   - Solution files (e.g., `.cpp`, `.py`, `.ipynb`)
   - A `README.md` file providing explanations and insights into the solution.

+## More information on assignments

+For more information on assignments, visit: [DLSYS Assignments](https://dlsyscourse.org/assignments/)